node-red-contrib-simple-bu 1.4.5

 Content-Type: text/csv; charset=utf-8; header=absent User-Agent: IF:Simple TYPE:<SimpleType> SN:<SimpleSn>

-- Server must return:
+- Server must respond with:

-- HTTP 2xx status AND
+- HTTP 2xx status

 OK